Ask Experts Questions for FREE Help!

 Hi Virginia,

-It's not gonna be as simple as you think.
+It's not going to be as simple as you think.
 The cement floor will have to come up and your drainage reconfigured to accept the tub.
 Plus the lavatory will have to be vented back to the old vent.
 The lavatory will have to connect to the toilet drain or the sewer main and the tub will have to connect to the lavatory drain and be wetvented by it.
 Also a 12" X 12" tub hole will have to be cut in for the tub trap and raiser.
 Compared to the drainage the water pipe will be easy.

 This is major surgery and not a weekend project.
 The cement floor is 4" thick.
 We use a jack hammer to break it up.
 The piping can convert to PVC if you wish but some plumbing skills and tools will be needed.